Cross-gender supervision: The inmate perspective

 HM is a 48-year-old white female serving three consecutive five-year sentences for grand theft, fraud and forgery.
 This is her third incarceration.
 She previously served a one-year sentence and an eight-year sentence for the same types of crimes.

 She’s also seen instances of attractive female inmates paying attention to male staff who, on the outside, “wouldn’t be given the time of day.”
-A few of these scenarios ended with the CO losing his job.
+A few of these scenarios ended with the correctional officer losing his job.
 In the end, HM says, it’s about being professional.

 QW said when she first came to prison at age 19 it was very uncomfortable to have men working in the dorms.